🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 You may notice:

-• Difficulty setting boundaries or expressing needs
+• Difficulty setting boundaries or asking for what you need

 If you recognize patterns such as self-sabotage or cycles that repeat in relationships, Shadow Work for Self-Sabotage explores why this happens.